webdevops/php-docker-boilerplate/README.md

 Container                 | Description
 ------------------------- | -------------------------------
-code                      | Main code container with PHP-FPM and tools storage                   | Storage container, eg. for Solr data nginx                     | Nginx webserver httpd (optional)          | Apache HTTPD webserver
+main                      | Main container with PHP-FPM and tools (your entrypoint for bash, php and other stuff) storage                   | Storage container, eg. for Solr data nginx                     | Nginx webserver httpd (optional)          | Apache HTTPD webserver